Persia, the Magic Fairy

 Persia, the Magic Fairy (魔法の妖精 ペルシャ, Mahō no Yōsei Perusha) is a magical girl anime television series produced by Studio Pierrot which aired on Nippon Television from July 1984 to May 1985.
 It is an adaptation of the manga series by Takako Aonuma titled Persia ga Suki!.
 In addition to the TV series, two OVAs were released, and the main character, Persia, also appeared in two other Studio Pierrot special presentations.
-This was the second of five magical girl anime to be created by Studio Pierrot, and featured the character designs of Yoshiyuki Kishi, who did the character designs for Pierrot's next magical girl series Magical Emi, the Magic Star, is also credited as the series's character designer and animation director.
+This was the second of six magical girl anime to be created by Studio Pierrot, and featured the character designs of Yoshiyuki Kishi, who did the character designs for Pierrot's next magical girl series Magical Emi, the Magic Star, is also credited as the series's character designer and animation director.

 Story

 11-year old Persia is an energetic, caring, loyal and happy young girl who has grown up alongside the animals on the Serengeti plains of Africa.
 She is wearing only a leopard skin during her stay there.
 Twins Riki and Gaku Muroi and their grandfather, Gōken, bring Persia to Japan with them in Minato-machi (lit.
 Port Town), where she lives with a couple who own a grocery store.

 Because of an incident during the return flight to Japan, Persia finds herself in the "Lovely Dream", the land where dreams are born and grow.
 It is a wintry place, and dreams cannot get out.
 The Fairy Queen appears before Persia in the form of a butterfly, and explains that the Lovely Dream is in danger, requesting Persia's help.
 She gives Persia a magical golden headband with a star which reacts to the word "Papurikko".
 With it, Persia can conjure a magic baton which bridges her world and Lovely Dream, as well as transform into an older self by saying "Perukko Raburin Kurukuru Rinkuru".

 Persia is sent with three kappa back into the regular world with the mission of collecting love energy to thaw the frozen Lovely Dream.